lizmat/articles/a-gaze-of-iterators-1.md

 Good question!
 Actually, in general you wouldn't be using an iterator yourself in your code.
 You would provide Raku with an iterator (usually implicitly), and let that do the work for you.
 In general.

-But to get the feel of what an iterator can do, we're going to tinker with iterators a bit in this blog post.
+But to get the feel of what an iterator can do, we're going to tinker with iterators a bit in this series of blog posts.
 Just to get a feel of what is going on under the hood, as it were.

 ## Looking on the inside